openeuler-mirror/BSCCompiler/src/MapleFE/docs/maplefe-autogen.md

 ```python
 gen_func_declaration = lambda dictionary, node_name: ...
 ```
-This function returns a string for the declaration of a function for an AST node `node_name`.
+Function `gen_func_declaration` returns a string for the declaration of a function for an AST node `node_name`.
 The result will be in the C++ header file.

 ```python
 gen_func_definition = lambda dictionary, node_name: ...
 ```
-This function returns a string for the definition of a function for an AST node `node_name`.
+Function `gen_func_definition` returns a string for the definition of a function for an AST node `node_name`.
 The result will be in the C++ source file.
 Any code occurs at the beginning of its function body can be placed here.

 ```python
 gen_call_child_node = lambda dictionary, node_name, field_name, node_type, accessor: ...
 ```
-This function returns a string with the statements to handle a child AST node `field_name`.
-The child node has `node_type` and you can use `accessor` to get its pointer value.
+Function `gen_call_child_node` returns a string with the statements to handle a child AST node `field_name`.
+The child node has
+`node_type` and you can use `accessor` to get its pointer value.

 ```python
 gen_call_children_node = lambda dictionary, node_name, field_name, node_type, accessor: ''
 ```
-This function returns a string with the statements to handle a SmallVector or SmallList node `field_name` with `node_type`.
+Function `gen_call_children_node` returns a string with the statements to handle a SmallVector or SmallList node `field_name` with
+`node_type`.
 The `accessor` can be used to get its pointer value.
 It returns an empty string for `AstVisitor`.

 ```python
 gen_call_children_node_end = lambda dictionary, node_name, field_name, node_type, accessor: ''
 ```
-This function returns a string with the statements following the for-loop for each value stored in the SmallVector or SmallList node `field_name`.
+Function `gen_call_children_node_end` returns a string with the statements following the for-loop for each value stored in the
+SmallVector or SmallList node `field_name`.
 It returns an empty string for `AstVisitor`.

 ```python
 gen_func_definition_end = lambda dictionary, node_name: '}\nreturn node;\n}'
 ```
-This function return a string with the statements at the end of the function body.
+Function `gen_func_definition_end` return a string with the statements at the end of the function body.

 Since it does not need to handle any non-AST-node values, so some functions for values are missing for `AstVisitor`.